Sautrāntika: Doctrine

-No separate vinaya (monastic code) specific to the Sautrāntika has been found, nor is the existence of any such separate disciplinary code evidenced in other texts; this indicates that they were likely only a doctrinal division within the Sarvāstivādin school.
+No separate Vinaya (monastic code) specific to the Sautrāntika has been found, nor is the existence of any such separate disciplinary code evidenced in other texts; this indicates that they were likely only a doctrinal division within the Sarvāstivādin school.

-The Sautrāntika criticized the Sarvāstivādins on various matters such as ontology, philosophy of mind and perception.
-While the Sarvāstivādin abhidharma described a complex system in which past, present, and future phenomena are all held to have some form of their own existence, the Sautrāntika subscribed to a doctrine of "extreme momentariness" that held that only the present moment existed.
+The Sautrāntika criticised the Sarvāstivādins on various matters such as ontology, philosophy of mind and perception.
+While the Sarvāstivādin Abhidharma described a complex system in which past, present, and future phenomena are all held to have some form of their own existence, the Sautrāntika subscribed to a doctrine of "extreme momentariness" that held that only the present moment existed.
 They seem to have regarded the Sarvāstivādin position as a violation of the basic Buddhist principle of impermanence.
-As explained by Jan Westerhoff, this doctrine of momentariness holds that each present moment "does not possess any temporal thickness; immediately after coming into existence each moment passes out of existence" and that therefore "all dharmas, whether mental or material, only last for an instant (ksana) and cease immediately after arising".
+As explained by Jan Westerhoff, this doctrine of momentariness holds that each present moment "does not possess any temporal thickness; immediately after coming into existence each moment passes out of existence" and that therefore "all dharmas, whether mental or material, only last for an instant (kṣaṇa) and cease immediately after arising."

-The Sarvāstivādin abhidharma also broke down human experience in terms of a variety of underlying phenomena (a view similar to that held by the modern Theravadin abhidhamma); the Sautrāntika believed that experience could not be differentiated in this manner.
+The Sarvāstivādin Abhidharma also broke down human experience in terms of a variety of underlying phenomena (a view similar to that held by the modern Theravādin Abhidhamma); the Sautrāntika believed that experience could not be differentiated in this manner.

-Sautrantika doctrines expounded by elder Śrīlāta and critiqued in turn by Samghabhadra's Nyayanusara include:
+Sautrantika doctrines expounded by elder Śrīlāta and critiqued in turn by Saṃghabhadra's Nyayanusara include: